-East Somerset Agricultural Society Fairgrounds Parking Area 1923
+East Somerset Agricultural Society Fairgrounds Parking Area – Canaan Road – 1923

 As noted by Grant Coordinator Don Benson, “In 2001 the Hartland Volunteer Fire Department received a matching grant from the Federal Emergency Management Agency of $82,488 (90% FEMA-10% Hartland) which enabled the department to purchase all new breathing apparatus and turn out gear which is all the equipment the firefighters wear from boots to helmets.
 The following year, H.V.F.D. received another $40,872 matching grant from FEMA to be used to purchase new radios, hoses, ladders, a foam system and a truck mounted deck gun.
 These grants enable the department to get equipment that it would not otherwise be able to afford.
 Coupled with the new Firehouse and Pumper truck has enabled the department to make great strides toward getting everything that it will ultimately need.”

-The Hartland Volunteer Fire Department suffered one of its greatest losses in 2017 with the passing of Linwood Humphrey.
-Lindy was the longest running member of the Fire Department having served the community for 55+ years.
+At the time of his passing in 2017, Linwood Humphrey was the longest running member of the H.V.F.D. having served for 55+ years.

 Thanks to numerous donations on behalf of Lindy Humphrey and Gerald Martin, H.V.F.D. was able to purchase a Rescue Boat.